MiguelSombrero/sql-query-builder/README.md

 ## Not yet implemented
 - ALTER statements
-- Missing some datatype mappings (TIME, ARRAY, CLOB)
+- Missing some datatype mappings (ARRAY, CLOB)

 ## For developers